ShuvenduRoy/SSL_FER/README.md

 ### Acknowledgements
-The semi-supervised algorithm implementations are followed from the following repository: [TorchSSL](https://github.com/TorchSSL/TorchSSL)
+The semi-supervised algorithm implementations are followed from the following repository: [TorchSSL](https://github.com/TorchSSL/TorchSSL).
+We thank the authors for releasing their code.
+If you use our model and code, please consider citing these works as well.

 ### Citation